Poetry Workshop led by Linda Hogan - September 14

-Weekly writing workshops are held on Tuesdays from 4:30 – 6:30pm at Martin Luther King Library Teen Space, located at 901 G St, NW, Washington, DC.
+Weekly writing workshops are held on Tuesdays from 4:30 – 6:30pm - Martin Luther King Library Teen Space, 901 G St, NW, Washington, DC.
 The library is accessible by the Gallery Pl/ Chinatown metro station.
 Workshops are free and open to all teens.
 For more information, email Jonathan Tucker at email@example.com.
 Teens should feel free to stop by and create in a group dynamic for a ew hours.
 It does not matter if you have a little or a lot of experience: just bring yourself and a pen.

-Held monthly on the 3rd Saturday of every month at 5pm at Busboys and Poets, 1025 5th Street NW in Washington, DC.
+Held monthly on the 3rd Saturday of every month at 5pm - Busboys and Poets, 1025 5th Street NW, Washington DC.
 Youth-focused and youth-led, Youth Open Mic is a monthly series that features student poets, singers, musicians, and actors from the DC/Maryland/Virginia area.
 Middle school and high school students are encouraged to come share their art in our supportive, progressive, artistic atmosphere.
 Youth Open Mic is presented by Busboys and Poets in partnership with DC Youth Slam Team and Split This Rock.
 Hosted by Jonathan B. Tucker (Coach, DC Youth Slam Team) and teen members of the DC Youth Slam Team.
 Sponsored by Split This Rock and Busboys and Poets.
 More info here.

-Every last Friday from 5pm – 8pm at Freestyle Youth Center, 651 Pennsylvania Ave.
-SE, Washington, D.C.
+Every last Friday from 5pm – 8pm - Freestyle Youth Center, 651 Pennsylvania Ave.
+SE, Washington DC.
 A youth open mic series open to all with free giveaways, free condoms, free HIV testing, and an open mic!
 Presented by RealTalkDC & Split This Rock's DC Youth Slam Team.
 (Note: Adult language may be used.)